eriagbayani/Ask-My-CV/README.md

 A RAG-powered career advisor that compares your CV against any job description and answers questions about your fit — instantly.

+🔗 **[Live Demo](https://ask-my-cv-rainerioagbayani.streamlit.app/)** ← replace with your actual URL

 ## What It Does

-Upload your CV and a Job Description as text files.
+Upload your CV and a Job Description (PDF or TXT).
 The app uses Retrieval Augmented Generation (RAG) to answer questions based only on your actual documents — not generic advice.

 Ask it:
 - **"Am I a good fit for this role?"**